alexreardon/fullon-markdown/details.md

 ### Camp Fees

 The camp fees are $450 per camper.
 There is an early bird rate of $425 available up until the 30th of November.
 Subsidies and financial assistance are available to those who are unable to meet the full cost of the camp.
-If this is you send an email to Al - al@stphils.org.au, which indicates the amount you are able to pay, and subsidies will be organised.
+If this is you send an email to [Al James](mailto:al@stphils.org.au), which indicates the amount you are able to pay, and subsidies will be organised.

 ### Payment Methods